Rickcau/gen-ai-itops/README.md

 We will leverage Azure RBAC custom roles to define the various operations/actions that users can perform.
 Each user will be assigned to the specific Roles and this will determine which operations they can perform.

+# Simplicity vs. Overengineering:

+For small sets of runbooks, a well-structured JSON in version control might be enough.
+It is simpler and lower cost.
+For large sets or advanced discovery (“Find all runbooks that manage Azure VMs in West US 2”), leveraging Azure AI Search to power “natural language” queries is extremely useful.

 ## Setup Azure Automation
 [Please review the instructions in the this document](./RunBooks.md).